MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-database-integration.md

 [Previous step: Deploy the function](tutorial-vscode-serverless-node-test-local.md)

-In this step, create a [Cosmos DB](/azure/cosmos-db/mongodb/mongodb-introduction) resource and use [mongoose](https://www.npmjs.com/package/mongoose) npm package  to add TypeScript code to integrate a database with the Azure function.
+In this step, create a [Cosmos DB](/azure/cosmos-db/mongodb/mongodb-introduction) for MongoDB API resource and the use [mongoose](https://www.npmjs.com/package/mongoose) npm package to add, delete, and list items in the database.

 ## Create an Azure Cosmos DB for MongoDB API resource